Skip to main content

 Mechanics (from transcript analysis)

-• dice rolling / push-your-luck — Roll dice to gain energy and attack opponents.
+• dice-rolling / push-your-luck — Roll dice to attack, heal, or gain special powers and outlast opponents

 Video topics + discussion points